SpilledMilkCOM/refdocs/SOLID.md

     “There should never be more than one reason for a class to change.”

 * A **SINGLE** resonsibility for a class.
-* If a class is handling many different responsibilities then
+* If a class is handling many different responsibilities then it may need to change
 * Leads to better readability and less complexity.

 ## 2. Open-closed Principle